N00bcak/N00bcak.github.io/docs/_posts/2021-09-05-Cyberthon.md

 print(f"MSG: {msg}")
 ```

+### Flag!
-Flag: `Cyberthon{mfw_3ncrypt10n_s4m3_45_d3crypt_s4dg3}`
+`Cyberthon{mfw_3ncrypt10n_s4m3_45_d3crypt_s4dg3}`

 ## apcafe
 ```
 We've received intel that APOCALYPSE is running a cafe as a front for their illegal activities.
 Although it seems like a regular cafe on the outside, serving local favourites such as Kopi-O, Milo, and Yuan Yang, we believe that something more sinister is going on.
 Could u try to find a way to break in so we can investigate further?
 ```

 ### Reconnaissance